Market Drayton and Rural Parishes Community Covenant

 Wellbeing

-Join us to form Shropshire's first community covenant and a national pilot.
-An authentic power-sharing agreement that will see us work collaboratively with Shropshire Council and our community to make decisions.
+We are proud to be piloting Shropshire's first community covenant as a national pilot.
+The Community Covenant is an authentic power-sharing agreement that will see us work collaboratively with Shropshire Council and our community to make decisions.
 Decided by us, for us!

 This exciting pilot project will be shared with Westminster (through the 'We're Right Here' campaign) - helping to prove the case for devolving more power to the groups and organisations who know our communities best.